kemitchell/square-one-forms/contractor.md

 # Work

 You will do the work described in the statement of work incorporating these terms by reference.

+# Fees and Expenses

 The company will pay the fees described in the statement of work, and reimburse expenses that an executive officer of the company approves in writing, specifically, in advance.

+# Payment

+## Billing

 You will bill the company for fees and expenses as described in the statement of work.

-# Payment

 ## Deadline